dmbarbour/Sirea/README.md

 is a potential signature for RDP application, much like `void main()` is a potential signature for procedural applications.
 Behind that trivial signature, an RDP application is a complex symphony of signals and declarative effects orchestrated in space and time.

 Effects are valuable for programming open and extensible systems, but can make code unclear or more difficult to reuse.
 RDP avoids or mitigates many problems of effectful and concurrent programming.
 See discussion below on _Declarative Effects and Concurrency_.

+Stateful resources are external to the RDP behavior, and access to those resources can be established by multiple dynamic behaviors.
+Orthogonal persistence is a natural consequence of dynamic behaviors and declarative semantics.

 ### Spatial Behavior